apache/cordova-plugins/url-policy/README.md

 ## Network Request Whitelist
 Controls which network requests (images, XHRs, etc) are allowed to be made.

+Note: Please use a Content Security Policy (see below) instead (or also), since it is more secure.
+This whitelist is mostly historical for webviews which do not support CSP.

 By default, only requests to `file://` URLs are allowed.

 In `config.xml`, add `<access>` tags, like this: